We are conscious that traditional photographic printing methods have an impact on the environment.

 As one of the leading companies in the field of document printing and production, Epson sees it as a duty to take an active part in the responsible management of global resources.
 It is working towards its Environmental Vision 2050, a framework put in place to address climate change.

 Recycling at Spectrum:

-*We recycle our empty Epson ink cartridges
+- We recycle our empty Epson ink cartridges

-*Where possible, we recycle our Giclée offcuts
+- Where possible, we recycle our Giclée off cuts

-*Generic office paper is recycled
+- Generic office paper is recycled

-*Cardboard packaging is recycled
+- Cardboard packaging is recycled

-*Staff food and drink packaging is recycled
+- Staff food and drink packaging is recycled

-We work in conjunction with specialist waste contractors, WasteCare, to ensure compliance of Spectrum’s ‘nil to drain’ policy.
-Waste Care recycle all waste chemicals for the recovery of silver.
+We work in conjunction with specialist waste contractors WasteCare to recycle waste chemicals for the recovery of silver.
 In 1993, WasteCare was the first in the sector to obtain BS5750 accreditation as well as the first to obtain ISO 14000 certification in 2001.

-In the financial year 2018/19 we planted nine trees through the National Forest Company:
+We plant trees through the National Forest Company: